DanielMaritim/React-Components/README.md

 A React component can be either “stateful” or "stateless."
 “Stateful” components are of the class type, and a  “stateless” component is of the function type.

+So what is the difference between the two?

 Below is an example of a React Component

   ````